Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 - Go to `app/routes/__frontend/monthlychallenges/index.tsx`.
 - Remove the `current: true` from the previous challenge and set it for the new challenge.
+- Update the link to the blog post.
+If there is no blog post, comment it out.
-- Update the path to the challenge page.
+- Update the link to the challenge page.
 - Update the link of the previous challenge.

 Here is an example: